phelpsmi/OSU-Course-Code/README.md

 CS496: Spring - 2016, Christopher Scaffidi https://github.com/colliell/CS496

 PS, if Erwig tries to say that Programming Language Fundamentals is a class where you learn concepts with a secondary focus on haskel then he's bullshiting you.
 It's a haskel class with a secondary learning of programming language concepts.
+You also learn some of completely obsolete and useless language but I can't remember its name.